aelmosalamy/elmosalamy-blog/content/posts/Apexsurvive Writeup (HTB Cyber Apocalypse 2024)/index.md

 - https://thesecurityvault.com/understanding-cors-and-sop-bypass-techniques/

 ### Honorable Mentions
-`uuidv4` tokens are relied on throughout the app for confirmation tokens and CSRF tokens.
+`uuidv4` tokens are relied on throughout the app to generate confirmation tokens and CSRF tokens.
 Could we abuse this somehow to perform "UUIDv4 prediction"?

-Answer is no.
+Short answer is: no.

 The `query` call in `/login` was the only one to include an `f''` literal along the `%s` prepared statement placeholders, could this be exploited somehow?
 ```pthon
 user = query(f'SELECT * FROM users WHERE email=%s OR unconfirmedEmail=%s AND password=%s', (email, email, password, ) ,one=True)
 ```

-Answer is no.
+Short answer is: no.

 ## Chapter 5: Internal Clarity
 After so many failed attempts at elevating our privileges, we decide to establish the facts acquired so far: